dmcg/dmcg.github.io/_posts/2017-01-14-tdd-v-testing-part1.md

 ---
 layout: post
-title: Test Driven Development v Testing Part 1
+title: Test Driven Development v Testing Part 1 - Example Tests
 ---

 Dominic Fox wrote a very good post recently titled [How to TDD FizzBuzz with JUnit Theories](https://opencredo.com/tdd-fizzbuzz-junit-theories/).
 In it he wrote *"For a long time I was of the opinion that a) FizzBuzz couldn’t be meaningfully TDD’d, and b) this illustrated a common pitfall with TDD."*